 Everybody has heard of writers block and I am not really sure there is such a thing, but some days I do find it harder to write than others.
-However, one way I overcome this problem is by listening to music that will help stimulate the creative portion of my brain.
+One way I overcome this problem is by listening to music that helps stimulate the creative portion of my brain.

 The right music will help you calm down and relax.
 I recommend classical music or music without lyrics.